aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/presentationinfo/check_password/_index.md

 ### Remarks

-When the password is null or empty, this method returns false.
+When the password is None or empty, this method returns false.

 ### Exceptions